wkhere/stackless/Doc/tutorial/classes.rst

 can define a class with methods :meth:`read` and :meth:`readline` that get the data from a string buffer instead, and pass it as an argument.

-.. % (Unfortunately, this
-.. % technique has its limitations: a class can't define operations that
-.. % are accessed by special syntax such as sequence subscripting or
-.. % arithmetic operators, and assigning such a ``pseudo-file'' to
-.. % \code{sys.stdin} will not cause the interpreter to read further input
+..
+(Unfortunately, this technique has its limitations: a class can't define operations that are accessed by special syntax such as sequence subscripting or arithmetic operators, and assigning such a "pseudo-file" to sys.stdin will not cause the interpreter to read further input from it.)
-.. % from it.)

 Instance method objects have attributes, too: ``m.im_self`` is the instance object with the method :meth:`m`, and ``m.im_func`` is the function object